-Self-directed Agency-operated state er State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
-Specify policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above policies addressed in Item C-2-d.
-Select one : The state does not make payment to relatives/legal guardians for furnishing waiver services.
-The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.
-Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
+Self-directed Agency-operated tate er State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specify policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above olicies addressed in Item C-2-d.
+Select one : 7 The state does not make payment to relatives/legal guardians for furnishing waiver services.
+The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services. ] Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
 Specify the controls that are employed to ensure that payments are made only for services rendered.
 Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians.
 Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
 Specify the controls that are employed to ensure that payments are made only for services rendered.
+(Other policy.

-f.
+Application for 1915(c) HCBS Waiver: IL.0326.R05.03 - Jan 01, 2025 (as of Jan 01, 2025) Page 72 of 196 f.
 Open Enrollment of Providers.
 Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51:

-The Medicaid Agency (MA) does not limit the type of provider that may apply to the Supportive Living Program (SLP).
+The Medicaid Agency (MA) does not limit any willing and qualified provider who choose to apply to the Supportive Living Program (SLP).
 An extensive process is utilized by the MA to review applications from providers wishing to participate in the SLP.
 Provider qualifications are published in MA rules (89 Ill.
 Adm.
 Code 146.215) and are located at the Department's website.